-If you think that you leave your academic writing skills behind once you get your qualification, think again.
+If you think that you will leave your academic writing skills behind once you get your qualification, think again.
 These skills will have you in good standing in the workplace as well.

 This will become even more apparent if you get into a leadership and management position.

 To be an effective leader or manager, communication is a critical skill.
 If you cannot communicate properly, you will not be taken seriously.

 This is where your college academic writing skills will come to the forefront.

 1. Argue with Reasoning

 When a team member questions a decision or instruction, you can apply logic to explain.
 Your brain is wired to substantiate your findings with reason, not with bluster and “Because I said so.”

 As a leader or manager, you need to command the respect of those around you.
 Using informal language might make you seem cool and laid back, but it won’t help when it’s crunch time.

 Putting your point across in clear, unequivocal terms garners more respect in the long run.

 This means you can write correspondence and reports with ease.